 The dog show world is full of drama.
 We have the pleasure to get an honest and raw count of these stories here by Christopher “Bully the Kid” Bennett who has been writing for several publications, including Atomic Dogg Magazine, Reader’s Digest, and was featured on Pitbulls and Parolees on Animal Planet.

 The dog show world is often viewed as this oddity of a realm.
 Full of weirdly clad, socially inept outcasts that have trouble fitting into normal society.
 After all who walks around in heavily knit sweaters with their personal pet covering the front.

-The lady whipping through aisles with the pack of Bichons is actually a dental assistant who is meek and mild mannered in her workplace.
-At the dog show however, she is a queen of the hounds and demands a wide berth.
+The lady whipping through aisles with the pack of Bichons is actually a dental assistant who is meek and mild-mannered in her workplace.
+At the dog show, however, she is a queen of the hounds and demands a wide berth.
 Her tone is sharp, her attitude demanding, and her glare icy.
-She is known to attack newbies and scoff at any individuals that don’t find her word bond.
-It is easy to identify her as a somebody in this world by how many smile in her face and move quickly to the side when she passes.
-It’s been rumored that she has more pocket judges than actual pockets and her win loss record matches the claim.
+She is known to attack newbies and scoffs at any individuals that don’t find her word bond.
+It is easy to identify her as somebody in this world by how many smiles on her face and move quickly to the side when she passes.
+It’s been rumored that she has more pocket judges than actual pockets and her win-loss record matches the claim.